gracjan-p/twitter-sentiments/readme.md

 # { Summary }

 ### Model comparison
-The white vertical indicates the deviation from the average score, the smaller the line is the more class balanced predictions are.<br>
+The white vertical indicates the deviation from the average score, the smaller the line is the more class balanced predictions are.
 So we can clearly notice that the last model has the highest and most balanced score.
 ![sentence-len](./media/model-comparison.png)